USA

 General type of vacuum cleaner.

-The general features of the design and use of the unit depend on this parameter.
-In addition to conventional models, vacuum cleaners of the following types are also produced nowadays: robot vacuum cleaners, upright(regular and upright with handheld), workshop, handheld models for household(including for bed and for car) and handheld industrial, full-size industrial (construction), backsack and vacuum cleaners for fireplaces.
+The general design and application features of the unit depend on this parameter.
+In addition to classic household models, the following types of vacuum cleaners are also produced nowadays: robotic vacuum cleaners, vertical(regular and vertical with portable), robot floor polishers, electric mops, electric brooms, household, manual models for household(including for bed and car purposes) and industrial use, full-size industrial (also known as construction), backpack and vacuum cleaners for fireplaces.
 Here is a more detailed description of each variety:

-— Conventional.
-Traditional household vacuum cleaners are designed for cleaning apartments, residential buildings, small offices, etc. Such a unit consists of a relatively small body on wheels (for ease of movement on the floor) and a tube with a brush connected to the body with a flexible hose.
-It is this option that you should pay attention to if you need a “regular home vacuum cleaner” that is not designed to perform any specific tasks.
+– Standard.
+Traditional household vacuum cleaners designed for cleaning apartments, residential buildings, small offices, etc. This unit consists of a relatively small body on characteristic wheels (for ease of movement across the floor) and a pipe with a brush connected to the...body using a flexible hose.
+This option is worth paying attention to if you need a “regular home vacuum cleaner” that is not designed to perform any specific tasks.

-— Robot.
-Vacuum cleaners that work completely autonomously, without the need to co...ntrol the device.
-The role of the user is limited only to auxiliary tasks (unloading the collected garbage, programming the work, etc.).
-The robot vacuum cleaner usually has the appearance of a flat disc.
-Low height allows it to pass under furniture and other interior items.
-And specific job features may be different.
-So, the simplest models move along random trajectories within the room, bypassing small obstacles and turning around when they reach walls or other large obstacles.
-In more advanced devices, it may be possible to set the map and/or cleaning schedule, access the unit via the Internet, etc. (See "Additional operating modes", "Robot features").
-However, note that robots do not provide power and capacity.
-So it is hardly worth choosing such a device if you need high cleaning efficiency or a large cleaning area is expected.
-On the other hand, such a device is perfect for maintaining the already cleanliness in apartments, private houses and other similar conditions: a robot vacuum cleaner can be run at least every day without much difficulty.
+— Robot vacuum cleaner.
+Vacuum cleaners that work completely autonomously, without the need to control the device; The user's role is limited to only auxiliary tasks (unloading collected garbage, programming work, etc.).
+A robot vacuum cleaner usually comes in the form of a distinctive flat disc; its low height allows it to pass under furniture and other interior items.
+But specific work opportunities may vary.
+Thus, the simplest models move along random trajectories within a room, avoiding small obstacles and turning around when they reach walls or other large obstacles.
+More advanced devices may provide the ability to set “geography” and/or cleaning schedule, access to the unit via the Internet, etc. (see “Additional operating modes”, “Robot functions”).
+However, in any case, it is worth considering that robots do not differ in power and capacity; so it is hardly worth choosing such a device if you require high cleaning efficiency or expect large amounts of work.
+On the other hand, such equipment is ideal for maintaining already cleanliness in apartments, private houses and other similar conditions: a robot vacuum cleaner can be started at least every day without any special difficulties.

-— Upright.
-Vacuum cleaners of this type have a specific layout: the motor, dust collector and brush are fixed on a common vertical tube, while the hose is usually completely absent in the design.
-Such units are designed primarily for domestic use; they are not very convenient when cleaning hard-to-reach places (like the space under sofas or beds), but they do a good job with vast open spaces.
-Thus, upright vacuum cleaners are quite popular, in particular in large offices and private homes.
-And some of these units are equipped with bendable tube (see "Tube type"), which simplifies cleaning in the hard-to-reach places mentioned above.
+— Vertical.
+Vacuum cleaners of this type have a specific layout: the motor, dust collector and brush are mounted on a common vertical tube (hence the name), but as a rule, there is no hose in the design.
+Such units are designed primarily for domestic use; They're not great for cleaning hard-to-reach places (like under sofas or beds), but they do work well in large open spaces.
+In light of this, upright vacuum cleaners are quite popular, in particular in large offices and private homes.
+And some similar units are equipped with pipes of a hinged design (see “Pipe Type”), which simplify cleaning in the hard-to-reach places mentioned above.

-— Handheld (household).
-Handheld vacuum cleaners for domestic use are light in weight, compact and have a one-piece layout: the motor, dust collector and suction nozzle (which can be worn with a brush) are combined in one body.
-Such units do not differ in power, but they are extremely mobile.
-In addition, most often they use batteries as a source of energy which gives even greater freedom of movement.
-One of the most popular ways to use handheld household vacuum cleaners is to clean the interior of a car.
-For this, some models can be equipped with a car cigarette lighter connection (both as an additional option and as the only source of energy).
-As for domestic use, such units are not suitable for full-fledged cleaning in an apartment/house/office.
-However, they cope well with auxiliary, specific tasks: cleaning furniture and various small surfaces, collecting small debris in hard-to-reach places, etc.
+— Manual (household).
+Handheld vacuum cleaners for household use are distinguished by their light weight, compact size and one-piece design: the motor, dust collector and suction nozzle (on which the brush can be placed) are combined in one body.
+Such units are not very powerful, but they are extremely mobile; in addition, they most often use batteries as a source of energy (see “Power”), which gives even greater freedom of movement.
+One of the most popular ways to use hand-held household vacuum cleaners is to clean the inside of a car; For this purpose, some models can be equipped with power from the cigarette lighter (either as an additional option or as the only source of energy).
+As for everyday use, such units are not suitable for full cleaning in an apartment/house/office, but they cope well with auxiliary, specific tasks: cleaning furniture and various small surfaces, collecting small debris in hard-to-reach places, etc.

-— Handheld (for bed).
-A variety of hand-held vacuum cleaners designed for cleaning beds, upholstered furniture, mattresses, pillows, etc. The main feature of such units is advanced disinfection and pest control, especially dust mites.
-So, an almost obligatory element of equipping bed vacuum cleaners is a UV lamp (see below), and their suction systems and operating format are designed to effectively draw in dust mites — even “burrowed” to a considerable depth.
+— Manual (for bed).
+A type of hand-held vacuum cleaner designed for cleaning beds, upholstered furniture, mattresses, pillows, etc. The main feature of such units is their expanded capabilities for disinfection and control of parasites, primarily dust mites.
+Thus, an almost mandatory element of equipment for bed vacuum cleaners is a UV lamp (see below), and their suction systems and operating format are designed to effectively suck in dust mites - even tech “buried” to a considerable depth.
 If necessary, devices of this type can be used for more traditional cleaning, but their main purpose is to clean furniture and bedding.

-— Handheld (industrial).
-A type of industrial vacuum cleaner that does not have wheels and is designed to be carried from place to place in the hands.
-It is worth saying that for the most part, such units bear little resemblance to handheld household models (see above) — they rather resemble conventional vacuum cleaners with a hose, devoid of wheels and designed for transportation in hands or on a shoulder strap (although there are exceptions).
-Power is usually supplied from a battery; in some models, the possibility of working from the mains may also be provided.
+— Manual (industrial).
+A type of industrial vacuum cleaner that does not have wheels and is designed to be carried from place to place by hand.
+It is worth saying that, for the most part, such units bear little resemblance to manual models for household use (see above) - they are more likely to resemble ordinary vacuum cleaners with a hose, without wheels and designed to be transported in the hands or on a shoulder strap (although there are exceptions).
+Power is usually supplied from a battery; Some models may also provide the ability to operate from the network.
 As a result, vacuum cleaners of this type are noticeably inferior in power to classic industrial models (also see above).
-On the other hand, they are more mobile — also due to independence from sockets — and at the same time, they are quite capable of coping with coarse construction waste.
+On the other hand, they are more mobile - also due to their independence from sockets - and at the same time they are quite capable of coping with coarse construction and “industrial” waste.

-— Upright with handheld.
-Models that combine the capabilities of upright and handheld household vacuum cleaners (see above).
-The traditional design of such a vacuum cleaner is a handheld unit with a motor, a dust collector and a nozzle, complemented by either a removable vertical bar or an extension tube.
-This design allows you to choose the format of work at your discretion and use one vacuum cleaner for general cleaning (in an upright format) and small specific tasks (in a handheld form).
-The main disadvantage of this option can be called a lower capacity than upright and conventional household vacuum cleaners — this somewhat complicates the use of large-scale cleaning.
-However, due to the versatility of the devices in this category, they are much more popular than purely upright units.
+– Vertical with portable.
+Models that combine the capabilities of vertical and manual household vacuum cleaners (see above).
+The traditional design of such a vacuum cleaner is a hand-held unit with a motor, dust collector and nozzle, complemented by either a removable vertical rod or an extension pipe.
+This design allows you to choose the format of work at your discretion and use one vacuum cleaner both for general cleaning (in a vertical format) and for small specific tasks (in a portable format).
+The main disadvantage of this option is the smaller capacity than that of vertical and conventional household vacuum cleaners - this somewhat complicates the use for large-scale cleaning.
+However, due to their versatility, devices from this category are now much more popular than purely vertical units.

-— For workshop.
-Vacuum cleaners designed for professional cleaning in large volumes.
-Such units are popular in cleaning companies but can also be useful for private use.
-Typical examples of the use of business models are cleaning a home workshop or garage, hotel rooms, etc. In terms of layout, this type of vacuum cleaner resembles conventional models — a body with a tube on a hose — but they have several differences.
-The most noticeable of these are a large size and vertical layout of the hull with an overhead engine.
-In addition, workshop models are distinguished by high power and capacity (from 6 litres or more).
-They may provide wet cleaning, although most models only work in the traditional dry format (see "Cleaning type").
+– Household.
+Vacuum cleaners designed for professional cleaning of large volumes.
+Such units are popular in cleaning companies, but they can also be useful for private use.
+Typical examples of the use of economic models are cleaning a home workshop or garage, hotel numbers, etc. The layout of vacuum cleaners of this type resembles traditional models - a body with a pipe on a hose - but they have a number of differences.
+The most noticeable of them are the large dimensions and the vertical layout of the hull with an overhead engine.
+In addition, household models are distinguished by high power and capacity (from 6 liters or more).
+They may provide wet cleaning, although most models only work in the traditional dry format (see "Cleaning").

 — Industrial (construction).
-Vacuum cleaners designed for cleaning industrial facilities — construction sites, factory floors, etc. In many ways, they are similar to the workshop ones described above: most models have an elongated body with a top-mounted engine, high power and large capacity.
+Vacuum cleaners designed for cleaning industrial facilities - construction sites, factory floors, etc. They are in many ways similar to the household ones described above: most models have an elongated body with a top-mounted engine, high power and large capacity.
 The main difference is that industrial units are designed for coarse construction waste, which more “delicate” types of vacuum cleaners cannot handle.
-And to collect such garbage in such units, containers are used in the form of rigid containers.
-Such containers may be supplemented with paper bags for ease of unloading, but this is not strictly required.
-In industrial vacuum cleaners, the water collection function is very popular (see below), although they are never made for washing and most often do not even provide wet cleaning.
-In addition, only bags are used as dust collectors; aquafilters and cyclones do not occur in such units.
+And to collect such waste in such units, containers in the form of rigid containers are used; such containers can be supplemented with paper bags for ease of unloading, but this is not strictly necessary.
+Also in this variety, the water collection function is very popular (see below), although industrial vacuum cleaners are never made to be detergent and most often do not even provide for wet cleaning.
+In addition, only bags are used as dust collectors - aqua filters and “cyclones” are, in principle, not found in such units.

-Note that this category includes only industrial vacuum cleaners of the classic layout, moved on wheels.
-Hand and backpack models are placed in separate categories (see below).
+Please note that this category includes only industrial vacuum cleaners of a classic design that are moved on wheels.
+Handheld and backpack models are placed in separate categories (see below).

-— Backpack.
-Vacuum cleaners carried behind the back in the manner of a backpack — hence the name.
-This design combines the advantages of classic and handheld format vacuum cleaners: the unit can be made quite powerful, roomy and at the same time mobile.
-However, most models of this type are mains powered, and battery solutions are less common.
-Nevertheless, even when powered from the outlet, you can achieve good freedom of movement.
-It makes backpack vacuums well-suited for situations where performance and mobility are needed at the same time.
-The main disadvantage of this type is the rather high cost due to some design features.
+– Backpack.
+Vacuum cleaners carried on the back like a backpack - hence the name.
+This design combines the advantages of classic and manual format vacuum cleaners: the unit can be made quite powerful, spacious and at the same time mobile.
+True, most models of this type operate from the mains; battery solutions are less common; however, even when powered from a wall outlet, you can achieve good freedom of movement.
+This makes backpack vacuum cleaners well suited for situations where flow Rate and mobility are needed at the same time; A typical example is cleaning the cinema hall between screenings.
+The main disadvantage of this variety is its rather high cost, due to a number of design features.

-— For fireplaces.
-Specialized vacuum cleaners designed to collect coals and ash in fireplaces, stoves, barbecues, charcoal grills, etc. One of the key features of this type of unit is resistance to high temperatures, which allows you to collect coals and ashes that have not cooled down to the end.
-To do this, the hoses and brushes of fireplace vacuum cleaners are made of non-flammable refractory polymers, and a metal container is usually used as the main container.
-In addition, filters in such models have increased efficiency and resistance to fine dust.
-For added convenience, a self-cleaning filter can also be provided (see below).
-Note that vacuum cleaners of this type are mostly quite expensive.
-Therefore, it makes sense to buy such equipment only in cases where you often have to deal with cleaning fireplaces — for example, if a fireplace is installed in a restaurant or hotel lobby and is used every day.
+– For fireplaces.
+Specialized vacuum cleaners designed for collecting coals and ash in fireplaces, stoves, barbecues, charcoal grills, etc. One of the key features of units of this type is resistance to high temperatures, which allows you to collect even coals and ash that have not completely cooled down.
+For this purpose, the hoses and brushes of fireplace vacuum cleaners are made of non-flammable, refractory polymers, and a metal container is usually used as the main container.
+In addition, the filters in such models are characterized by increased efficiency and resistance to fine dust; For added convenience, the filter may also be self-cleaning (see below).
+It is worth considering that vacuum cleaners from this category are mostly quite expensive; therefore, it makes sense to buy such equipment only in cases where you often have to deal with cleaning fireplaces - for example, if the fireplace is installed in a restaurant or hotel lobby and is used every day “during the season.”

 Suction power